Migrant caravan heading to U.S. border puts Mexico in tough spot with Trump

 IXTEPEC, Mexico/EDINBURG, Texas (Reuters) - In some of the Mexican towns playing host to a “caravan” of more than 1,200 Central American migrants heading to the U.S. border, the welcome mat has been rolled out despite President Donald Trump’s call for Mexican authorities to stop them.

-“The authorities want us to leave their cities,” said Rodrigo Abeja, an organizer from Pueblo San Fronteras.
+“The authorities want us to leave their cities,” said Rodrigo Abeja, an organizer from Pueblo Sin Fronteras.
 “They’ve been helping us, in part to speed the massive group out of their jurisdictions.”

 At some point this spring, the caravan’s 2,000-mile (3,200-km) journey that began at Tapachula near the Guatemalan border on March 25 will end at the U.S. border, where some of its members will apply for asylum, while others will attempt to sneak into the United States.

-So far the Mexican federal government has provided little guidance on how to handle the migrants but Abeja worries that local reactions will change.

-“There’s a lot of pressure from authorities to stop the caravan because of Donald Trump’s reaction,” he said.
+Abeja said there was a lot of pressure from authorities to stop the caravan “because of Donald Trump’s reaction.”
+The Mexican government issued a statement late on Monday saying it was committed to “legal and orderly” migration.

+The government said the caravan had been taking place since 2010 and was largely made up of Central Americans entering Mexico who had not met the necessary legal requirements.

+“For this reason, participants in this (caravan) are subject to an administrative migratory procedure, while 400 have already been repatriated to their countries of origin, in strict accordance with the law and respecting their human rights,” it said.

 Trump railed on Twitter against the caravan on Monday, accusing Mexico of “doing very little, if not NOTHING” to stop the flow of immigrants crossing the U.S. border illegally.
 “They must stop the big drug and people flows, or I will stop their cash cow, NAFTA,” he concluded.